Drunk on a Plane: Music video

 The video premiered during his performance at the Havelock Country Jamboree.
 In the music video, Bentley plays both himself and an airline pilot.
 According to Country Weekly, "musician Dierks (who is a real-life pilot) has to save the day when the craft is plummeting toward the ground."
 Wes Edwards directed the video.
 The protagonist is played by comedian Jeff Dye.
 Other noted actors in the video include Emma Fitzpatrick (as the protagonist's girlfriend), Taylor Saxelby (air stewardess), Josh Schuber (as one of the aisle guys) and Dierks's own drummer as the co-pilot.
 It was filmed inside a real aircraft stationed at a garage in Los Angeles.
+While the lyrics mention a Boeing 737, the exterior shots actually show a Boeing 767, and the interiors appear to be those of a Boeing 727.
 Josh's story is continued in the video for "Somewhere on a Beach", which Edwards would also direct.

 The video won Music Video of the Year at the 2014 CMA Awards.